dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Overloading is taken care of by proposing that no change is made.
-In the current state of the language, overload resolution considers by-copy binding of a value a conversion if first layer qualifiers of the argument type and the parameter type disagree.
+In the current state of the language, overload resolution considers the by-copy binding of a value a conversion if any indirection layer's qualifiers of the argument type and the parameter type disagree (match level&nbsp;3).

-Also, these functions are considered different in type and mangling.
+Also, functions differing in parameters' qualifiers are considered different in type and mangling.
 Therefore, no change in mangling symbols is needed.

-When a class overrides a method defined in a base class or an interface, by the current rules of the language, qualifiers `const`, `inout`, and `immutable` can be added to or dropped from the parameter types in some circumstances, but the parameter types cannot be changed otherwise.
+When a class overrides a method defined in a base class or an interface, by the current rules of the language, in some circumstances, qualifiers `const`, `inout`, and `immutable` can be moved between the first and the second layer of indirection of the parameter types, but the parameter types cannot be changed otherwise.
 To the author, it seems this is the case when the parameter type has indirections.